PlasmaManiac/CTW/CTW/README.md

 * 'sym' is the symbol that is traversed from the parent to reach this node.

-* 'prnt' is parent node to this  node (None if it is the root)
+* `prnt` is parent node to this  node (None if it is the root)

-* 'tree' the tree in which this node exists
+* `tree` the tree in which this node exists

-* 'lvl' the level of the tree in which this node exists
+* `lvl` the level of the tree in which this node exists

 This object also has some number of stored information

-* 'self.children' a dictionary containing the children nodes of this node.
+* `self.children` a dictionary containing the children nodes of this node.
 None if there is not one.
-* 'self.counts ' a dictionary that keeps track of the amount of times this node has seen a specific symbol
+* `self.counts` a dictionary that keeps track of the amount of times this node has seen a specific symbol
-* 'self.probability' stores the KT - Estimator probability of that node.
+* `self.probability` stores the KT - Estimator probability of that node.
-* 'self.weighted_probability' stores the weighted probability of the  node.
+* `self.weighted_probability` stores the weighted probability of the  node.

 ### update_probility(self, symbol)